rrrzzz/ForcedSelf-mutilation/README.md

 # ForcedSelf-mutilation

- Unfinished prototype for Ludum Dare 45 (theme - sacrifice).
+ Unfinished project for Ludum Dare 45 (theme - sacrifice).
+Player has to shoot a giant boss, and can replenish health and ammo by sacrificing his limbs using guillotine.